 Leverage federal investment in infrastructure and through City Deals to incentivise the delivery of next-generation utilities and services.

-Expand the scope of the Electric Vehicle Strategy to include integrated mobility, integrated mobility, autonomous vehicles and energy demand modelling.
+Expand the scope of the Electric Vehicle Strategy to include integrated mobility, autonomous vehicles and energy demand modelling.

 Open Cities envisages a future for Australia characterised by abundance not scarcity.

 This is possible by decentralising and democratising our utility and mobility infrastructure and services - giving people a direct financial stake.

 Localised precinct-scale sustainable infrastructure solutions and services are growing from within communities, creating a new class of consumer – the prosumer: where customers are more than consumers but also producers.
 They have the ability to generate free energy from the sun at the home or office and sell the excess, recycle water and waste reaping the financial benefit, avoid the second largest household expense of a car by sharing their mobility, and access free shared data networks to plug in and play at no cost.